mmbman/Katagiri/index.md

+It's recommended to read these transcripts while listening to the audio recordings, which are referenced.
+For more information about Katagiri Roshi, visit [The Katagiri Project Home Page at mnzencenter.org](http://www.mnzencenter.org/katagiri/).

-**Latest Transcript:** 1979-06-14 [Fukanzazengi: Dogen's Universal Recommendation for Zazen, Lecture 6](1979-06-14-Fukanzazengi-Lecture6) - Posted September 4, 2020
+**Latest Transcript:** [Fukanzazengi: Dogen's Universal Recommendation for Zazen, Lecture 7](1979-06-15-Fukanzazengi-Lecture7) - Posted September 9, 2020

 ## Transcripts in Chronological Order